zariuq/iDeal/README.md

-iDeal_Java
+iDeal
 ==========

-The files from the iDeal MOOC that I modified ( http://liris.cnrs.fr/ideal/mooc/ )
+The Java files from the iDeal MOOC that I modified ( http://liris.cnrs.fr/ideal/mooc/ )

+And Haskell versions of the programming exercises.
+I expect to learn better ways to code the agents as I learn more Haskell, but they work =].